Pedropfuenmayor/Passport.js-Auth-Next.js/README.md

-# Next.js boiler plate for full stack applications
+# Passport.js implementation in Next.js for authentication and authorization.